zoffixznet/perl6.party/post/The-Awesome-Errors-of-Perl-6.md

 %% title: The Awesome Errors of Perl 6
 %% date: 2016-08-15
 %% desc: The show off and the explanation of Perl 6 errors.
-%% draft: True

 If you're following tech stuff, you probably know by know about the folks at Rust land working on [some totally awesome error reporting capabilities](https://internals.rust-lang.org/t/new-error-format/3438).
-Since Perl 6 is also know for it's Awesome Errors, [mst](https://twitter.com/shadowcat_mst) inquired for some examples to show off to the rustaceans, and unfortunately I drew a blank...
+Since Perl 6 is also known for it's Awesome Errors, [mst](https://twitter.com/shadowcat_mst) inquired for some examples to show off to the rustaceans, and unfortunately I drew a blank...

-Errors is something I try to avoid and rarely read in full.
+Errors are something I try to avoid and rarely read in full.
 So I figured I'll hunt down some cool examples of Awesome Errors and write about them.
-While I could bash my head on the keyboard and paste the output, that'd be quite boring to read, so I'll talk about some of the tricky errors that might not be obvious to beginners, and how to fix them.
+While I could just bash my head on the keyboard and paste the output, that'd be quite boring to read, so I'll talk about some of the tricky errors that might not be obvious to beginners, and how to fix them.